Joe Louis: Professional wrestling career

 In an effort to improve his financial situation, Joe Louis got involved with professional wrestling in 1954.
-His first recorded match was on August 6, 1954 in a victory over Bobby Nelson.
+His first recorded match was on August 6, 1954, in a victory over Bobby Nelson.

 In 1956, Louis went on a short-lived wrestling tour arranged by promoter Ray Fabiani.
-This was cut short after a match against Cowboy Rocky Lee on May 31, 1956 when Louis' ribs were cracked, and he subsequently lost his wrestling license.
+This was cut short after a match against Cowboy Rocky Lee on May 31, 1956, when Louis' ribs were cracked, and he subsequently lost his wrestling license.

 Louis returned to the wrestling ring on March 15, 1959, where he lost to Buddy Rogers in Columbus, Ohio.
-This lead to a hiatus until the late 1960s and early 1970s, when he engaged in several wrestling matches.
+This led to a hiatus until the late 1960s and early 1970s, when he engaged in several wrestling matches.
 His last match was in 1973 but he continued as a referee.